Terrabits/vna-scpi-examples/readme.md

 ### Deembedding
 Apply deembedding for each port from touchstone (`s2p`) files.

+### Fixture Compensation
+Compensate for the electrical length of a fixture path, used frequently in time-domain skew measurements.

+### Cal Groups
+Save calibrations and recall previous calibrations.

 ### File Transfer
 Read (download) and write (upload) files to and from the VNA